mmmoguschiy/cmeparser/README.md

 25 - number
 2021 - year

 The month, day and year form the date on which the report is available.

+Branches

+plot - Output of an open interest diagram

+maxpain - calculation and output of the maxpain diagram